cfgauss/r-novice-gapminder/_episodes/12-plot-ggplot2.md

 <img src="../fig/rmd-08-theme-1.png" title="plot of chunk theme" alt="plot of chunk theme" style="display: block; margin: auto;" />

-> ## Tip:
->
-> The line breaks in our commands do not need to be in specific locations.
-They can be made wherever
-> necessary to keep your code neat and make it easier to read.
-Some people place them to keep the lines roughly
-> and equal length, while others put a single option on each line.
-The benefit of this approach is that you can
-> use in line comments to remind you what each option does.
-Whichever approach you use, remember to keep the
-> `+` at the end of the line so R knows that your command continues on the next line.

 This is a taste of what you can do with `ggplot2`.
 RStudio provides a really useful [cheat sheet][cheat] of the different layers available, and more extensive documentation is available on the [ggplot2 website][ggplot-doc].